PrefectHQ/prefect/docs/tutorial/index.md

 ## [First steps: Flows](/tutorial/flows/)

-Begin by learning how to create your first Prefect flow.
+Let's begin by learning how to create your first Prefect flow - [click here to get started](/tutorial/flows/).